SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-migration-plan/rule.md

 <!--endintro-->

-* Choose your SharePoint Online Plan (for most companies already included in o365 plan) <br>
+* Choose your SharePoint Online Plan (for most companies already included in o365 plan)

 [Compare SharePoint Online options](https&#58;//products.office.com/en-us/sharepoint/compare-sharepoint-plans)
-* Choose a migration tool to help you migrate the content online <br>
+* Choose a migration tool to help you migrate the content online

 i.e. at SSW we use Sharegate
-* Install the migration tool <br>
+* Install the migration tool

 * Migration tool - Configure connections to your source and target SharePoint site collections
 * Migration tool - Migrate your content
     * Structure migration and content (dry-run)